 Avoid Becoming An Identity Theft Victim

-- Refrain from carrying unnecessary information such as PINs, Passwords or Social Security Numbers in your wallet or purse.
+- Refrain from carrying information such as PINs, Passwords or Social Security numbers.

 - Protect your PINs and passwords.